Post-doctoral Scholars and Research Scholars.

 Currently Advised Graduate Students.

-Nancy Gibson.
-Master’s of Science in Natural Resources.
-Forest Hydrology.
+Hayden Rudd.
+Master’s of Science in Natural Resources – Hydrology.

 Shane Beeson.
 Masters of Environmental Assessment.
 Pollution discharge from Hurricane Florence: Examining How North Carolina is Impacted by Modern Day Storms.